ANALYSIS-U.S. Supreme Court's rightward move could benefit oil and gas interests

 BALTIMORE LAWSUIT

-Unlike some other conservative judges, Barrett has not openly criticized the Supreme Court's 1984 Chevron v.
-Natural Resources Defense Council ruling establishing that judges should defer to federal agencies in interpreting law when a statute is ambiguous.
+That case focuses on a narrow procedural issue that does not address broader climate policy.
+But the court could set precedents in future cases in which the oil industry challenges federal and state efforts to force it to limit emissions.

-Legal experts said Barrett might join court conservatives in reviving a legal doctrine limiting congressional power to delegate authority to agencies.
-That could frustrate efforts to allow the Environmental Protection Agency to regulate pollution.
+Unlike some other conservative judges, Barrett has not openly criticized the Supreme Court's landmark 1984 Chevron v.
+Natural Resources Defense Council ruling that established that judges should defer to federal agencies in interpreting law when a statute is ambiguous.

-The more that legislation requires the EPA "to fill in the blanks," the more potentially vulnerable it is in courts, Case Western Reserve University School of Law professor Jonathan Adler said.
+Some conservatives want to see that decision's scope narrowed, curbing the power of regulatory agencies.
+That could frustrate efforts in a potential Biden administration to allow the Environmental Protection Agency to regulate pollution.

 The Supreme Court is due to hear Dec.
 1 arguments in an appeal by Cargill Inc and a Nestle SA subsidiary challenging a lower court's ruling that the food companies knowingly helped perpetuate slavery at Ivory Coast cocoa farms.